 Niger is one of the least developed countries in the world with vast needs.
 Aid that creates debt or fosters dependency is no real help.
 Nomad Foundation projects are sensitive to this issue and focus on schools and skills-training.
 When disaster has struck, relief has been provided; but the foundation’s main mission is to support the sustainability of nomadic life.

 Medical projects can be tricky to hand over in that they require trained personnel and specialized supplies.
-Several years ago, we had planned for our RN to take over matrone training.
-However, she departed the region before holding any sessions.
+Several years ago, we had planned for our RN to take over training at the methadone clinic.
 Last year we initiated teacher training among the nomads with the thought that establishing trainers within the community would enhance continuity.
-This year we discussed the reality of taking on training with two teams – one each for the two regions in which we have been working.
+This year we discussed the reality of taking on training about the use of drugs and understanding overuse of them with two teams – one each for the two regions in which we have been working.

 Multiple communities in both the Ingall and Iferouane regions have requested training.
 Our plan is to expand to those communities with our local trainers.
 They will make use of the pictorial manuals we developed and introduced last year and provide limited starter supplies.
 The long-term goal is for matrones to charge for their services so they can replenish their own supplies.
 These are critical steps towards sustainability.
 Our next mission will be focused less on individual training and re-supplying and more on evaluating the success of training (collecting data and administering oral exams) and the local supply chain.
 There will be problems!
 But we must start somewhere.